West Virginia Slip and Fall Lawyer

 - Secure evidence of the dangerous condition before it disappears or is destroyed

 - Identify and contact witnesses to the slip and fall accident or witnesses who have knowledge of the dangerous condition

 - Track down prior complaints about the dangerous condition or of prior slip and fall accidents at the same location

 - interview and/or depose employees of business where you fell

 - Hire a premise liability expert or engineer to help evaluate the dangerous condition and prove a safety standard or regulation was violated

-Get a Free Case Evaluation from a West Virginia Personal Injury Attorney
+Get a Free Case Evaluation from a West Virginia Slip Fall Attorney

 If you or a loved one has been injured by negligence, we invite you to call West Law Firm for a Free Case Evaluation toll-free at 1-877-943-9378 (WEST).
 And there’s NO FEE unless you receive financial compensation.
 If you can’t come to us, one of our West Virginia Injury Attorneys will come to you.